BernieO/calcardbackup/README.md

 ## About option -f / -\-fetch-from-database

 *calcardbackup* is traditionally backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
 However, with large addressbooks, this can lead to timeouts resulting in *calcardbackup* not being able to backup large addressbooks.
-With version 0.6.0 *calcardbackup* brings the possibility to create addressbook backups by fetching contact cards directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
+With version 0.6.3 *calcardbackup* brings the possibility to create addressbook and calendar backups by fetching the according data directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
-This is why __it is recommended to always use this option__ when using *calcardbackup* >= 0.6.0.
-__NOTE:__ only addressbooks will be fetched directly from the database, not calendars.
+Additionaly a big benefit is that  there is no need anymore to give passwords in the file with user `users.txt` when using option `-f`.

 ## About option -i / -\-include-shares